Giles Coren: Privacy injunction and alleged contempt of court

 According to The Daily Telegraph, the Premier League footballer identified by Coren in the tweets was not Ryan Giggs, and was known in the privacy injunction by the pseudonym TSE.
 The case at the High Court of Justice was TSE & ELP v News Group Newspapers Ltd, with TSE being described as "a married footballer" who had been involved in an extra-marital relationship with a woman known as ELP.
 Neither person had wished The Sun to publish the details of the relationship.
 The injunction was granted on 13 May 2011 by Mr. Justice Tugendhat, who accepted claims from the footballer that publication of the details of the relationship "would provoke the cruel chants of supporters."
 Tugendhat said that aspects of the case had been published on "various electronic media, including Twitter", but added: "the fact that these publications have occurred does not mean that there should be no injunction in this case".

+Accusations of misogyny against a journalist

+In 2012, Coren responded to criticism from then Huffington Post journalist Alice Vincent with the words, "go fuck yourself, you barren old hag."
+Vincent had said a recent column by Coren about his newborn daughter was a "yawn" and "one step up from a mumsnet blogpost."
+Coren's response sparked accusations of misogyny and sexism.